Frederick, Burgrave of Dohna: Career

 Frederick himself served in the Dutch States Army under Prince Henry Casimir II from 1636.
 He was eventually promoted to lieutenant general.
 Prince William II, Prince of Orange of Orange appointed him governor of Orange in 1649.
 This was a difficult task, due to unrest in the principality and strife within the Orange-Nassau family.
 The situation was further complicated by Elector Frederick William of Brandenburg, who was a relative of the Orange-Nassau family, and by King Louis XIV of France, who wanted to annex the principality.
 Frederick served as governor, until France annexed Orange in 1660.

 In 1657, he purchased the barony of Coppet in the Swiss region of Vaud, on the north shore of Lake Geneva.
 Back then, Vaud was not yet a separate canton, it was a territory held by the canton of Bern.
 After Orange was occupied by France, Frederick moved to Coppet and transformed the castle in the town into a château.

 He rendered various diplomatic services for Elector Frederick William of Brandenburg.
 During the run-up to the Nine Years' War, he tried in vain to talk Switzerland into joining the Grand Alliance against Louis XIV.
 He did manage to convince a substantial number of Swiss farmers to settle in Brandenburg.
 When in 1667, an attack on Savoy threatened, Frederick commanded the troops in Geneva.
 He was highly regarded in Switzerland, and was granted citizenship in the canton of Bern.

 His children were educated by the polymath Pierre Bayle.

 Towards the end of his life, he suffered from various medical problems.
 His feet were paralyzed, which prevented him from returning to the Dutch military service.
 He nevertheless advised the new stadtholder, Prince William III.

 He died on 27 March 1688 and, at the instigation of the government of Bern, he was buried in Lausanne.

 Marriage and issue

-In 1656, Frederick married Sperentia, a daughter of Jean du Puy de Montbrun, Comte de Ferrassières et de Pont-de-Vesle.
+In 1656, Frederick married Espérance, a daughter of Jean du Puy de Montbrun, Comte de Ferrassières et de Pont-de-Vesle.
 They had the following children together: